-The first issue in July, 1951 was a test run, and August was the first full production run.
+The first issue in July, 1951 was a test run, and about 5,000 issues were printed.
+August was the first full production run.
 It was 48 pages and priced at $.15 each.
-Note that both July and August issues share the same cover and volume & series number.
+Note that both July and August issues share the same cover as well as the same volume and series number.

-The magazine struggled financially due to its small size and lack of advertisers, so in March, 1953 Hop-Up went to a larger print format.
+The magazine struggled financially due to its small size and lack of advertisers, so in February, 1953 Hop Up went to a larger print format.
 Readers wrote and complained about the change, so Quinn assigned Spencer Murray to create Rod & Custom in the small format style.
-Both Quinn and Petersen Publishing got wind of the each other's endeavor to launch a small format magazine.
-So Quinn Publishing launched Rod & Custom within one week of the launch of Honk by Petersen Publishing.
+Petersen Publishing, a direct competitor, launched Honk as a competitive response.

 Bill Quinn really wanted to compete with and out-do Petersen's Motor Trend, and in June, 1953 Hop Up was co-titled as Hop Up and Motor Life.
 The content began shifting to new cars, and the March, 1954 issue was the last one with this co-titling.
 The phrase Hop Up was dropped from the title afterwards, hot rod related content moved to Rod & Custom, and the remains were titled as Motor Life.
 Whew!!

 And in the last twist of fate, Bill Quinn sold Rod & Custom and Motor Life magazine titles to Petersen Publishing in June, 1955.

 The table of contents, if available, can be seen by clicking on the icon.

 The publisher did not provide circulation data to N.W.
 Ayer.